Steve6546/Wallpapers/docs/modules/usage/runtimes/docker.md

 ## Hardened Docker Installation

-When deploying OpenHands in environments where security is a priority, you should consider implementing a hardened Docker configuration.
-This section provides recommendations for securing your OpenHands Docker deployment beyond the default configuration.
+When deploying AZM AI in environments where security is a priority, you should consider implementing a hardened Docker configuration.
+This section provides recommendations for securing your AZM AI Docker deployment beyond the default configuration.

 ### Security Considerations